An Assistant is a tool that checks your Sketch documents against a custom set of rules and lets you know if it spots issues or inconsistencies.

 When you’ve set the results window to show ignored issues, they’ll appear greyed out in the list to indicate that you’ve ignored them and they won’t be added to the count in any of the badges — either in the results window or in the Toolbar.

 To stop ignoring an issue, first make sure you’ve set the results window to show ignored issues, then Control-click on the issue you’ve ignored and choose Stop Ignoring from the contextual menu.

-If you’ve built a plugin for Sketch before, you’ll find building an Assistant easy.
-If you haven’t built a plugin before, you’ll find Assistants even more accessible.
-Unlike plugins, they don’t require you to create a UI — we’ll handle that for you.
-All you have to do is write the rules for your Assistant to follow.
+Building an Assistant is easy if you’ve built a plugin for Sketch before.
+If you’re new to building plugins, don’t worry.
+Unlike plugins, you don’t need to create a UI — we’ll handle all that for you!
+All you have to do is write the rules that your Assistant will follow.
 You could even adopt some of our ready-made rules and configure them to suit your needs.